A comprehensive look into the accuracy of SpEC binary black hole waveforms: Introduction

-The \emph{generalized mismatch} introduces a frequency weight into the inner product between the waveforms.
+The \emph{generalized mismatch} introduces a frequency weight into the inner product between the waveforms, extending the standard mismatch to probe frequency-dependent waveform accuracy.
 In Sec.~\ref{sec:symmetric_analysis}, we explore weights that increasingly emphasize higher frequencies, thereby focusing on the late stages of the waveform.
-We confirm the findings of Ref.~\cite{Mitman:2025tmj}, namely that errors accumulate throughout the evolution and thus peak during the merger and ringdown phases.
+Error accumulation over the course of numerical evolution has been long documented~\cite{Hannam:2007ik, Boyle_2007} and linked to waveform accuracy~\cite{Lindblom:2008cm, Zlochower:2012fk}.
+There have been efforts to assess accumulated phase error across NR codes~\cite{Hinder:2013oqa} and evaluate the accuracy of NR for future detectors where longer waveforms will be necessary~\cite{Wang:2024iyj}.
+Reference~\cite{Mitman:2025tmj} demonstrated that waveform mismatch depends sensitively on the duration of the simulation, showing that comparisons based solely on mismatch can mischaracterize numerical accuracy for long NR waveforms.
+We further propose the generalized mismatch as a means to mitigate the limitations of using the standard mismatch alone to characterize error accumulation in the waveform.
+Our results are consistent with the finding in Ref.~\cite{Mitman:2025tmj}, namely that numerical errors accumulate throughout the evolution and are most pronounced near merger and ringdown.
 However, considering the merger and ringdown in isolation, i.e., without the preceding inspiral, reveals that these stages remain highly accurate.
 This suggests that \emph{the numerical solution does not lose accuracy as the dynamics become more complex, rather errors accumulate causing the late binary stages to appear less accurate}.
+Furthermore, this confirms that \texttt{SpEC} can accurately evolve a system at all regimes and across the parameter space, regardless of the additional challenges of evolving Einstein's equations at shorter timescales (i.e., merger).
 Across BBH parameters, we find that \emph{the generalized mismatch correlates only with the amount of precessing spin}, but not with the aligned spin or eccentricity.